How To Increase Playback Speed in Videos

 While many videos now have a toolbar that allows users to change speed, some do not.
 For example, I host my videos on Wistia, and they provide this feature.
 However, HTML5 videos have a feature that allows the playback speed to be controlled even if the toolbar doesn’t show that feature.
 One popular Chrome browser extension that leverages this feature is Video Speed Controller.
 It’s a small configurable toolbar that sits atop the video.

 Apart from using the toolbar buttons, you can also use keyboard shortcuts.
-The toolbar has a settings panel that allows you to change key assignments, speed values, and even blacklist sites where you don’t want the toolbar to show.
-Another advantage is you can use the toolbar on local files you view in the Chrome browser, although you’ll need to change some Chrome settings.
+In addition, the toolbar has a settings panel that allows you to change key assignments, speed values, and even blacklist sites where you don’t want the toolbar to show.
+Another advantage is using the toolbar on local files you view in the Chrome browser, although you’ll need to change some Chrome settings.
 The link above is for Chrome, but Microsoft Edge works with these extensions.

 The extension only works on HTML5 videos.